 Official data plays an imperative role in policy planning for health and wellbeing as it provides valuable insights into various aspects of society, including health, economics, and social development.
-It serves as a foundation for decisionmaking processes by offering comprehensive understandings of the needs and gaps within communities and populations.
-However, when it comes to Aboriginal and Torres Strait Islander Peoples' health and wellbeing, there continues to be issues in official data collections and reporting that require consideration in order to ensure accuracy and appropriateness (Griffiths et al. 2019).
+It serves as a foundation for decision-making processes by offering comprehensive understandings of the needs and gaps within communities and populations.
+However, when it comes to Aboriginal and Torres

+Strait Islander Peoples' health and wellbeing, there continues to be issues in official data collections and reporting that require consideration in order to ensure accuracy and appropriateness (Griffiths et al. 2019).

 For Aboriginal and Torres Strait Islander Peoples, official data often falls short of being wholly representative.
-This is in part attributed to historical and ongoing impacts of colonisation whereby Australia's First Nations Peoples continue to advocate for JOURNAL & PROCEEDINGS OF THE ROYAL SOCIETY OF NEW SOUTH WALES Griffiths - Visibility, power and equity constitutional recognition and the right to govern their own affairs (McNicol & Haughton 2023).
+This is in part attributed to historical and ongoing impacts of colonisation whereby Australia's First Nations Peoples continue to advocate for constitutional recognition and the right to govern their own affairs (McNicol & Haughton 2023).
 This requires Aboriginal and Torres Strait Islander Peoples to be heard and to have their voices recognised and respected within the governance structures of the nation.
 Importantly, this requires recognising the inherent rights of Aboriginal and Torres Strait Islander Peoples to govern their own affairs, determine their own priorities, and to shape their own futures.
 Despite significant investments in understanding the health, social, and economic gaps experienced by Aboriginal and Torres Strait Islander Peoples, disparities persist, with the gap, in many instances, getting wider (Commonwealth of Australia 2022).